atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

 number_of_bamboo_agents = 50
 ```

-* Note: This number should not be greater than the value of Edition in the issued license.
+* Note: This number should not be greater than the number of allowed remote agents in your license.
-  Any exceeded number of agents won't be able to join.
+  Any agents exceeding the allowed number won't be able to join.

 ## Sensitive Data